-Central findings in the FGDs were the desire for individualised care, a need for forums for dialogue to address variations in health literacy and health care understanding, and at the same time respond to the request to move beyond stereotypes based on ethnicity or "culture".
-This led us to focus on Person Centred Care (PCC)(39) as a foundation for the intervention, and on how this could be strengthened and encouraged through active dialogue in group-based care.
+Central findings in the FGDs were the desire for individualised care, a need for forums for dialogue to address variations in health literacy and healthcare understanding and at the same time respond to the request to move beyond stereotypes based on ethnicity or 'culture'.
+This led us to focus on person-centred care (PCC) as a foundation for the intervention, and on how this could be strengthened and encouraged through active dialogue in group-based care.
 This was also in line with the ongoing implementation of PCC generally in the health system in Sweden.
-In searching for a method to support this approach, the midwives proposed Motivational Interviewing (MI).
+In searching for a method to support this approach, the midwives proposed motivational interviewing (MI).
 They had already received some training in MI for use in individual appointments, and now MI for groups was added.
-Principles of person-centred care and MI encourage understanding the person as an individual, and developing partnership and promoting self-efficacy for which an active and open dialogue is central(39-41).
+Principles of PPC and MI encourage understanding the person as an individual and developing partnership and promoting self-efficacy for which an active and open dialogue is central.38-40